AFARS – PART 5133

 (b) Protests before award.
 See Appendix GG.

-(1)(A) The contracting officer must prepare a determination and findings (D&F) for HCA concurrence when it is necessary to request authorization to award a contract notwithstanding a protest.
+(1)(A) The contracting officer must prepare a determination and findings (D&F) for HCA approval when it is necessary to request authorization to award a contract notwithstanding a protest.
+This authority is non-delegable.
 The D&F must clearly address –

 (1) Whether significant adverse consequences will necessarily occur if the stay is not overridden;